awslabs/aws-crypto-tools-test-vector-framework/README.md

 This specification is not limited to describing test vector manifests for a single AWS Crypto Tools product, but each feature will usually only apply to a single product unless otherwise specified.

-The AWS Crypto Tools test vector framework creates a mechanism for defining static test vectors and associated manifests that describe those test vectors.
-Each test vector provides information about a single test case and each manifest defines one or more test vectors.

 These test vectors are intended to be used to validate interoperability across implementations of clients, primarily targeting those clients owned by AWS Crypto Tools.